legion-labs/legion/client/editor/frontend/README.md

 You should regularly check that the code is clean and properly formatted:

 ```
-yarn eslint:check # yarn eslint:fix to fix the errors when possible
+pnpm eslint:check # pnpm eslint:fix to fix the errors when possible
-yarn prettier:check # yarn prettier:fix to format the code
+pnpm prettier:check # pnpm prettier:fix to format the code
-yarn svelte:check # TypeScript and Svelte code checkers
+pnpm svelte:check # TypeScript and Svelte code checkers
 ```

 ## Tests